theodore360/permission-calculator-for-linux/README.md

 # permission-calculator
-simple a free permission calculator
+a simple permission-calculator written in python